The Stone Roses: The Greatest Debut Album of All Time

 Shoot You Down

-Shoot You Down is the album’s chillout track, with elements of Jimi Hendrix, blues, jazz, and a bit of Hey Joe thrown in (at least with the subject matter).
+The album’s chillout track is Shoot You Down.
+With elements of rock, blues, jazz, and a bit of Hey Joe thrown in (at least with the subject matter).

 It’s a fantastic number.
 Complex, mesmerising, and hushed in its refined sense of accomplishments.